Labile verb: Syntactic

 Under a syntactic intransitive base approach, the transitive form is derived from the intransitive form by insertion of a verbal layer projected by a head expressing causation and introducing the external agent argument.
 This idea assumes that a verbal phrase is able to be separated into different layers of verbal projections whereby each of the layers provide a specifier where an argument can be attached.
-In addition, the layers are joined together by head movement of the lowest verb head to positions higher in the syntactic structure.
+In addition, the layers are joined by head movement of the lowest verb head to positions higher in the syntactic structure.
 Change-of-state verbs are broken-down into the verbal layers of initiation phrase (initP), process phrase (procP) and result phrase (resP), which approximately correspond to the predicate cause, become, and state respectively.

 Example (9a), the anticausative variant, is basic according to the intransitive base approach.
 The theme ("the stick") is initially merged into the specifier of resP and that it then moves to the specifier of procP.
 The theme ("stick") is therefore given a complex theta-role of both the result and the undergoer of the event.
 In the syntax, the causative form is derived through the addition of an init-head, which introduces the external initiator argument ("Katherine") in example (9b).